Teddy34/gatsby-blog/blog/2019-07-26/index.md

 ### Example: Building a voronoi map in 1 minute

-1. First place your points on the map:
+1. First place your points on the map on geojson.io:
 ![first access to geojson.io](geojsonio.png)

-2. Copy-paste the GeoJSON feature collection to the console in `data` variable in the turj.js website.
+2. Copy-paste the GeoJSON feature collection to the console in `data` variable in the turf.js website.
 3. Build the voronois and copy back to the clipboard:
 ![building voronoi in turfjs webpage](turfjs.png)